tuchk4/forgekit/docs/forgekit-vs-recompose.md

 > NOTE: I am not sure about some statements about recompose

-* If manipulate only with existing component's props - there are no differences expect that mapProps returns higher order component.
-Forgekit feature provide function that is just executed before component's render.
+* If manipulate only with existing component props - there are no differences expect that mapProps returns higher order component.
+Forgekit feature provide function that is just executed before component render.

-* If see such functions as new component's feature - Forgekit merge all propTypes and defaultProps from all features and origin component.
+* If see such functions as new component feature - Forgekit merge all propTypes and defaultProps from all features and origin component.
 Recompose does not manipulate with propTypes and defaultProps.

 * From my point of view - Forgekit provides more readable displayName.